RadiOhio Inc - 97.1 The Fan

 Blue Jackets

-ST. PAUL, Minn. — Minnesota Wild coach Bruce Boudreau joked that he wanted to skip Friday’s practice after Minnesota won its 12th game in a row on Thursday against the New York Islanders.
-The Wild had a
+COLUMBUS, Ohio (AP) Michael Grabner scored on a breakaway with 17 seconds left, and the New York Rangers rallied for a dramatic 5-4 victory over the Columbus Blue Jackets on Saturday night.
+The shot through Curtis McElhinney’s

-Blue Jackets win 14th straight, on to historic game vs. Wild
+Blue Jackets hope to bounce back vs. Rangers

-WINNIPEG, Manitoba (AP) The Columbus Blue Jackets are among the hottest teams ever in the NHL.
-Now, they’ll make history in their next game just by showing up.
-Alexander Wennberg had two goals and Brandon Saad also
+The New York Rangers return to Nationwide Arena Saturday with the goal of avenging the 4-2 loss they suffered at the hands of the Blue Jackets Nov 18.
+Meanwhile, Columbus is on a mission of its own

 NFL